Where’s Mick? Trump acting chief of staff has low-key style

 Mulvaney doesn’t try to limit whom the president speaks with or curb access to the Oval Office.
 He just asks that those who talk to Trump fill him in on what was discussed to avoid surprises.
 While former staffers compare the current atmosphere in the West Wing to the early, chaotic days of the administration, when the Oval Office had the feel of Grand Central Station, Mulvaney understands that’s how Trump likes it.

 The former South Carolina congressman has focused on and succeeded in improving staff morale in a building known for infighting and damaging leaks.
 Shortly after his arrival, Mulvaney organized a staff retreat at Camp David.
 He also has worked to build relationship on Capitol Hill, where he served for years.
-He schmoozed with lawmakers on the sidelines of the president’s State of the Union speech and invited them to a Camp David retreat as well.
+He schmoozed with lawmakers on the sidelines of the State of the Union speech and invited them to a Camp David retreat as well.

 It’s an approach that some outside the building question.